Near Raphine in Augusta County, Virginia — The American South (Mid-Atlantic)

 Regarding New Providence Church.
 New Providence Presbyterian Church is one of 445 American Presbyterian and Reformed Historical Sites registered between 1973 and 2003 by the Presbyterian Historical Society (PHS), headquartered in Philadelphia.
 Approved sites received a metal plaque featuring John Calvin’s seal and the site’s registry number (PHS marker location unknown).

 The following text is taken from the Presbyterian Historical Society website:

 Organized in 1746 by Rev. John Blair, New Providence Church hosted the first meeting of the Synod of Virginia.
 The congregation also played an active role in the organization of Lexington Presbytery.
 Members of the church formed the earliest known Virginia missionary society, the Female Benevolent Society of the New Providence Congregation, on November 24, 1819.
 The congregation erected its fifth and current church building in 1859.

 Also see . . .
 History of New Providence Presbyterian Church (Submitted on June 21, 2010, by Bernard Fisher of Mechanicsville, Virginia.)

 Categories. • Churches & Religion • Native Americans •

 Credits.
-This page was last revised on June 16, 2016.
+This page was last revised on September 4, 2018.
 This page originally submitted on June 21, 2010, by Bernard Fisher of Mechanicsville, Virginia.
-This page has been viewed 635 times since then and 15 times this year.
+This page has been viewed 643 times since then and 23 times this year.
+Last updated on August 20, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
 Photos: 1, 2. submitted on June 21, 2010, by Bernard Fisher of Mechanicsville, Virginia.
 3, 4. submitted on November 27, 2011, by Forest McDermott of Masontown, Pennsylvania.